roronoaBoi/orkes-poc/scripts/README.md

 ## Webhook

+The webhook in this example is configured using Orkes' documentation and employs a simple match pattern.
+For more details, refer to the [Orkes Webhook documentation](https://orkes.io/content/templates/examples/custom-conductor-webhook-using-curl).

+### Testing the Webhook
-The webhook in this example follows Orkes documentation and is set up with a simple match.
-Referece [Orkes Webhook documentation](https://orkes.io/content/templates/examples/custom-conductor-webhook-using-curl) for details.
-Whether submitting this test via a terminal or a client like Postman, ensure that the JSON matches the workflow input during testing.
+You can test the webhook using a terminal or a client like Postman.
+Ensure that the JSON payload matches the expected workflow input defined in your configuration.
+Verify the webhook URL and the authentication token before testing.

 Example workflow input params:
 ```json